California State Summer School for the Arts: College Credit

 After successful completion of the program, students are eligible to receive three semester units of California State University course credit through the Office of Extended Education at Humboldt State University.
 These credits can be used as elective units toward a bachelor's degree at any of the campuses in the California State University system.
 They are also generally transferable to other colleges and universities throughout the United States.

 Faculty

 CSSSA faculty is composed of professional artists and arts educators who specialize in the artistic disciplines taught at the program.
 Faculty members are selected on the basis of artistic excellence in their art forms as well as their teaching abilities.
 Housing for the faculty is located on the east side of the campus in Ahmanson Hall.

-Resident Assistants

-Throughout the summer session, Resident Assistants ("RAs"), help students become more familiar with campus and residential life.
-RAs are responsible for managing residence halls after office hours and during the evening, and are assigned a room on the same floor where they do room checks on students.
-RAs are typically CalArts students.
+Notable faculty and guest artist include Wayne Kramer, Alonzo King, Donald Byrd, Sanjay Patel, Lanz Fuller, Charles Fleischer, Diavolo Dance Theater, Conrad Vernon and Joe Ranft.

-Notable Art Scholars
+Notable arts scholars

-Former Art Scholars include, James Franco, Zac Efron, Hayley Marie Norman, Kirsten Vangsness, Katharine McPhee, Taylor Lautner, Jeff Soto, Isabelle Fuhrman, Craig McCracken, Alex Hirsch, Martine Syms, Phoebe Bridgers, Lana Condor, and Amandla Stenberg.
+Former arts scholars include, James Franco, Zac Efron, Hayley Marie Norman, Kirsten Vangsness, Katharine McPhee, Taylor Lautner, Jeff Soto, Isabelle Fuhrman, Craig McCracken, Alex Hirsch, Martine Syms, Phoebe Bridgers, Lana Condor, and Amandla Stenberg.